 6. Los Angeles Chargers- Isaiah Simmons, LB/S, Clemson

 Good god, imagine if this happened on draft night.
 Simmons plays on the same defense as Derwin James Jr, arguably the best safety in the league, and the former Clemson star’s consensus pro comparison.
-Gus Bradley would go wild if Simmons was on the board as well because he fills the linebacker need they’ve had for ages.
+Gus Bradley would go wild if Simmons was on the board as well because he fills the linebacker need they’ve had for ages (see depth chart here).
 Simmons is an elite athlete and a very instinctual player who can cover any “mismatch” the opposing team has, whether that be Travis Kelce, Darren Waller, or Noah Fant.

 Tyrod Taylor is a good enough bridge quarterback, and the team can always draft Jordan Love or Jacob Eason in the 2nd round to fill that role.
 Simmons is the best player available, and because he’s here, the Chargers just cannot afford to pass up the chance to create the league’s best defense, all in one offseason.